zel9356/SeniorProject/README.md

 # SeniorProject
-There are several paprmenters to chnage in differnt spots Threshold -> Change T at top of transformGraph.py The k values in kNNs -> change 1_1max - k_6min in the function adaptive_gw in DWkNNFromROI.py Channels used -> chnage what files are in the folders of input images Number of dimensions in the lower dimension space -> Change L at top of transformGraph.py
+There are several paprmenters to chnage in differnt spots Threshold -> Change T at top of transformGraph.py \n The k values in kNNs -> change 1_1max - k_6min in the function adaptive_gw in DWkNNFromROI.py Channels used -> chnage what files are in the folders of input images Number of dimensions in the lower dimension space -> Change L at top of transformGraph.py